AzosFinance/azos-core/docs/src/detailed/auctions/README.md

 ## Introduction

-Auction Houses are core smart contracts in the HAI Protocol that manage debt, surplus, and collateral through automated auctions.
-Whether you're an active participant or simply interested in HAI's stability mechanisms, understanding these components is crucial.
+Auction Houses are core smart contracts in the Azos Protocol that manage debt, surplus, and collateral through automated auctions.
+Whether you're an active participant or simply interested in Azos's stability mechanisms, understanding these components is crucial.

 ### Types of Auction Houses